KCMA is Committed to Workforce Development

 Activities like MFG Day provide opportunities for students and those influencing career pathway decisions (parent, teachers, counselors) to see today's manufacturing environment and work opportunities.
 Check out the MFG Day page for more information about this annual industry celebration.

 Then, be sure to visit the pages below for information and resources to support your company's short-term recruiting and longer-term workforce development efforts.
-Watch for Skills Gap and Workforce Development updates in the KCMA bi-weekly newsletter.
+Watch for Skills Gap and Workforce Development updates in the KCMA bi-monthly newsletter.